-Need a supportive place to talk and let things out?
+Need a supportive online chat room to talk and let things out?
 Look no further.
-Here’s a breakdown of the internet’s supportive chat rooms and what each has to offer.
+Here’s a breakdown of the internet’s most supportive chat rooms, and what each has to offer.

 Why Peer Support?

 Your options for mental health support depend on your resources.
 And those of us who need help with depression and anxiety don’t often have a lot of resources to devote to feeling better.
 We want to feel better right now, and we don’t have a lot of time or money to make that happen.

 Unfortunately, the most well-known mental health resource, therapy, isn’t even available to many who need it.
 It’s definitely a helpful tool for mental health struggles, but in-person therapy takes time, energy, transportation, logistics, calendar space, and uh — MONEY.